frameworkjet/FrameworkJet/README.md

 Controller/ - here are all controllers called by the routers

-Helpers/ - here are stored classes written by us, which execute specific tasks (db connection, communication with the cache server, error logging, sending of emails, etc.)
+Helpers/ - here are stored classes written by us, which execute specific tasks (db connection, communication with the cache server, error logging, sending of emails, curl requests, user sessions, etc.)

+images/ - every time when we use the API mapper and we have transfer of images, we will store the images inside this directory before we pass them to the API

 logs/ - here are stored all error logs